garden-io/garden/CONTRIBUTING.md

 from the root directory

-You will also need to install Node modules in the `garden-service` package.
+You may need to install the Node modules in the garden-service package manually due to [lerna/lerna#1457](https://github.com/lerna/lerna/issues/1457).

 ```sh
 cd garden-service